nevermined-io/nvm-docs/docs/react-components/intro.md

 sidebar_position: 1
 ---

-# What is the Nevermined React Components?
+# What are Nevermined React Components?

 The Nevermined React Components is a library of packaged Nevermined functions, tools and commands making easier to add web3 capabilities to any existing React application.